 President and CEO, Kadlec Regional Medical Center

 Rand Wortman became the President and CEO of Kadlec Medical Center in November 2000.
 He is a leader dedicated to patient safety and patient centered care and is committed to providing the highest quality care to the patients in the Tri-Cities and surrounding region.
 In his time at Kadlec, Wortman has established the hospitalist, pediatric hospitalist and intensivist programs and a physician portal which allows Kadlec physicians to access patient information, including radiology images and reports, from their offices.
 Kadlec also became the first accredited Chest Pain Center in the Northwest and the first Chest Pain Center to receive Level 2 accreditation and is the only hospital in Eastern Washington affiliated with the prestigious Planetree Organization.
 He participates in various quality care programs including the 100,000 Lives Campaign, Leapfrog Group and JCAHO Core Measures.
 He also instigated construction of the Outpatient Imaging Center, a state of the art emergency room, and a critical care unit.
-Rand received his BS in Business Economics from Wright State University in Dayton, Ohio and obtained his Masters in Hospital and Health Administration from University of Iowa in 1975.

 Executive Vice President, EnergySolutions